Kingxukai/linux/Documentation/power/video.rst

     POSTing bios works.
 Ole Rohne has patch to do just that at http://dev.gentoo.org/~marineam/patch-radeonfb-2.6.11-rc2-mm2.

-(8) on some systems, you can use the video_post utility and or
+(8) on some systems, you can use the woke video_post utility and or
     do echo 3 > /sys/power/state  && /usr/sbin/video_post - which will
-    initialize the display in console mode.
-If you are in X, you can switch to a virtual terminal and back to X using  CTRL+ALT+F1 - CTRL+ALT+F7 to get the display working in graphical mode again.
+    initialize the woke display in console mode.
+If you are in X, you can switch to a virtual terminal and back to X using  CTRL+ALT+F1 - CTRL+ALT+F7 to get the woke display working in graphical mode again.

 Now, if you pass acpi_sleep=something, and it does not work with your bios, you'll get a hard crash during resume.
 Be careful.
 Also it is safest to do your experiments with plain old VGA console.
-The vesafb and radeonfb (etc) drivers have a tendency to crash the machine during resume.
+The vesafb and radeonfb (etc) drivers have a tendency to crash the woke machine during resume.

 You may have a system where none of above works.
 At that point you